-

 The Gofundme Fiasco

 One of them emailed me and stated that Gofundme requires an external website in order to accept donations.
-They were all aware the Save Belmar Park site was already online and it was stated that if I did not want to use this website for their Gofundme campaign, they would create an additional website for that purpose.
+They were all aware the Save Belmar Park site you are reading from now was already online and it was stated that if I did not want to use this website for their Gofundme campaign, they would create an additional website for that purpose.

 However, GoFundMe does not require an external website to accept donations.
-The whole purpose of GoFundMe.com is to accept donations on behalf of groups and causes so that they don’t need to build websites just to accept donations.
-Yet the fact this person made that false claim seemed to be one of their justifications to develop a copycat website even though doing so would obviously require unnecessary time and expense.
+A key purpose of GoFundMe.com is to accept donations on behalf of groups and causes so that they don’t need to build websites just to accept donations.
+Yet this person made the curious false claim that a website was required in order to accept donations.
+In fact, that was their justification to suggest developing a duplicate website even though doing so would obviously require unnecessary time and expense.

 The Amazing Refusal of Help to Fix a Misleading Website

 Later that same day, it was disclosed they had already registered a .ORG domain name the day before.
-Kathy Kenter was thanked for assisting them in getting a domain name registered.
+Cathy Kenter was thanked for assisting them in getting a domain name registered.

-Although knowing this, I still volunteered this website in good faith and thousands of dollars were raised while their donation button was displayed here.
+Although knowing they refused my offer to fix it, I still volunteered this website in good faith and thousands of dollars were raised for their campaign from this website while their donation button was displayed here and again at no charge and without receiving any of the donations to support this website.

-I also repeatedly asked why it was a good idea to build a second website but nobody responded.
+I also repeatedly asked why it was a good idea to pursue building a second website but nobody had an explanation.

-I even persisted and tried to explain that their understanding was not correct and there is no requirement for a separate website to accept donations at Gofundme.com.
+There is no requirement for a separate website to accept donations via GoFundMe.com.

-Once they realized that we all knew gofundme was not a valid reason for a website, were they glad there was no need to go to the bother and expense and effort to build another website just to accept donations?
+Once they realized that we all knew the fake gofundme additional website justification was not a valid reason for a website, were they glad there was no need to go to the bother and expense and effort to build another website just to accept donations?
 That would be a reasonable response.
 After all, they had supposedly been facing the prospect of having to build a website for the sole purpose of accepting donations.
 That significant task was no longer on the table.
 They were now free to focus their efforts on protecting Belmar Park in more productive ways.
+They should have been very happy about that.

-But they were not relieved that building a web site was no longer necessary.
-Instead, they then raised new complaints with this website.
+But they were not happy that building a web site was no longer necessary.
+Instead, they then raised complaints with this website.

-They cited certain website features they wanted that were actually already implemented including links to a list of upcoming City Council meetings and contact info for city council members.
+They cited certain website features they wanted.
+It turns out that they were not aware the features they complained were not available were already implemented including links to a list of upcoming City Council meetings and contact info for city council members.
+The fact they now wanted features that were already available revealed their total motivation was fault finding to justify their alternative website agenda.
 The fact that gofundme was not a valid reason and that only then did they suddenly want other features that were already available suggests they were not looking for those features.
-They were looking for some excuse to say they just had to build a website.
-And they never came up with that excuse since they never found anything they needed that was not already available on this website.
+Because if they were looking, they would be aware the features were already there.
+Instead, they were looking for some excuse to say they just had to build a website.
+And they never came up with a plausible excuse.
+They never found anything they needed that was not already available on this website.

 The features they asked for were also not implemented in the website they finally launched many months later (as of 8-2024).
 In my opinion, the whole fiasco raises the question what these individuals are actually seeking.
 What is their true agenda?

-I declined their bizarre request to copy this website.
+I declined their bizarre and disingenuous request to copy this website.
+Their behavior did not seem as if we were playing for the same team.

-The Protect Belmar Park petition on Change.Org now has over 6,000 signatures.
-The petition requests that a buffer zone be established via Eminent Domain between Belmar Park and the proposed apartment complex.
-The Denver Post Editorial Board subsequently published an editorial that also strongly recommended such a buffer zone be established.
+The Protect Belmar Park petition on Change.Org now has over 7,600 signatures.
+The petition requests the Fort Collins buffer zone ordinance be adopted in Lakewood and that if necessary, a buffer zone be established via Eminent Domain between Belmar Park and the proposed apartment complex.
+The Denver Post Editorial Board subsequently has published TWO editorials that also strongly recommended such a buffer zone be established.

 Some of these individuals have formed sub-groups.

-One group has gathered thousands of signatures for an Initiative petition that removes the fee in-lieu verbiage in Lakewood’s Municipal Code.
-Developers use the fee-in-lieu option to avoid providing open space with their projects.
-It does not appear the Initiative petition has any limitation of fee-in-lieu being re-implemented by city council.
+One group gathered signatures for an Initiative petition that removes the fee in-lieu verbiage in Lakewood’s Municipal Code.
+Developers prefer the fee-in-lieu option to avoid the larger expense and effort of providing open space with their projects.

-We invite Belmar Park wildlife supporters to join our mailing list and sign the Change.org petition (if you have not already done so) which will allow true supporters to focus our collective power so we can have a much stronger and more unified message to decision makers and to the public.
+This website started the first email list of Save Belmar Park supporters in 2023.
+Unfortunately, various community members decided utilizing multiple disconnected email lists was their preferred strategy.
+We have invited Belmar Park wildlife supporters to join our mailing list and sign the Change.org petition (if you have not already done so) which may allow advocates to focus our collective power so we can have a stronger and more unified message to decision makers and to the public.

 A purpose of this website is as an additional venue to report news and information related to Lakewood, Colorado with emphasis on Belmar Park.
 We also advocate for community action to save Belmar Park from adverse influences which may include major demolition, extreme construction, tree removal, habitat destruction, habitat degradation, etc. within or close to the park.